envimate/message-mate/README.md

 ## Advance Concepts
-TBD

 ### QCEC
 A MessageBus allows for a loosely coupled form of communication, where Sender and Subscriber do not need to know from each other.
 They don't even know the number of the others as members of both sides can join or leave dynamically.
-Configuring the MessageBus in an asynchronous way allows the different parts of the application to be very independent.
+Configuring the MessageBus in an asynchronous way allows for independently integrated parts of the application.

 The integration points between the different UseCases and Frameworks are a fitting example for the beneficiary use of an asynchronous MessageBus.
 But aspects like loose coupling